NextAcademy/project-houston-controllers/README.md

 ```
 Once installation is done, the default page can be accessed using the ip adrress of the pi or http://localhost/

+In order to run the irsend command over web and get the state of it using light sensor, which will indicate whether the aircon is on or off, two python scripts were created, which can be found inside of the Apache folder.

+Well, for now that's it.

+Later add more info. :D